beeNotice/kustomize-demo/README.md

 ## Limitations

-* Previous configmap is not deleted
+* Previous configmap is not deleted when content is updated.
 * Kustomize do not automatically create the namespace defined in the Kustomization file.
 You need a namespace declaration in the resources.
-* Be carreful with the namespace usage, it will be applied everywhere.
+* Be careful with the namespace usage, it will be applied everywhere.
 This can be a problem for use cases where you want to deploy something in different namespaces (Prometheus ServiceMonitor is a good sample)

 ## Resources